-The Art and Design Studio Minor is a program for undergraduates wishing to pursue art studies in conjunction with their non-studio major.
-The Art and Design Studio Minor provides an outstanding overview of art as a discipline, an introduction to art history and design, and experience in a variety of studio areas.
+The Visual Arts Minor is a program for undergraduates wishing to pursue art studies in conjunction with their non-studio major.
+The Visual Arts Minor provides an outstanding overview of art as a discipline, an introduction to art history and design, and experience in a variety of studio areas.

 You will take a total of six courses comprising 18 credits, four of which are studio-based.
 By the end the sequence, you will have had the opportunity to develop a range of art-making competencies.
 You will also have an understanding of art as a profession and field for further study.

-For complete Art and Design Studio Minor course requirements and descriptions, go to:
+For complete Visual Arts Minor course requirements and descriptions, go to:

 You will study with our outstanding full- and part-time faculty and interact with world-renowned visiting artists and designers who mentor the Department of Art and Design each semester.